roalmeida/roalmeida/README.md

 CTO @Platontech.

-Self-taught and Development technology lover.
+Self-taught and enthusiastic about development technologies.